VCainzos/dl-time-series-forecasting/README.md

 model_lstm = tuner.hypermodel.build(best_hps)
 ```
 The resulting model is ready to be fitted on the full training set and evaluated on the test set.
 Thereby, predictions can
-be ploted using the `vs` module functionalities.
+be ploted using the functionality implemented within the `vs` module.